dropps-io/dropps-submission-build-up/README.md

 ![LOOKSO Architecture Overview](docs/img/arch_overview.jpg)

-There is a third actor whose role is to provide a reliable timestamp for the messages in the network.
-It is a [timestamp registry](#timestamp_registry) smart contract on the LUKSO blockchain and can be called to append a timestamp to the message hash and save it in its own [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md#erc725y) storage for future validation.
+There is a third actor whose role is to provide a reliable method to authenticate messages authors, just like a signature would do for EOAs, and to validate the timestamp for the messages in the network.
+It is a [validator](#validator) smart contract on the LUKSO blockchain and can be called to append the msg.sender and the current block timestamp to the message hash and save it in its own [ERC725Y](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md#erc725y) storage for future validation.

-All the data is indexed in a local database and served as an [API](https://api.lookso.io/documentation/static/index.html) to speed up and simplify the queries necessary to provide a consistent and fast user experience.
+All the data is indexed in a local database and served as an API to speed up and simplify the queries necessary to provide a consistent and fast user experience.

 ## Blockchain